spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * G(V, E) - V vertices, E edges. n = # of vertices, m = # of edges
 * Neighbors - connected vertices, Degree of vertex - number of neighbors it has.
 Incoming / outgoing degrees and neighbors
 * Adjacency matrix - binary whether two vertices share an edge, rows source columns destination, Linked list with pointers to neighbors
-* Linked list is better for s parse graphs, since uses O(n + m) space vs $O(n^2)$ for adjacency matrix.
+* Linked list is better for sparse graphs, since uses O(n + m) space vs $O(n^2)$ for adjacency matrix.
 Generally assume linked lists in class.
 We could use binary search trees to reduce search time to log
+* Undirected Graph Connected Components - a maximal set such that for all u,v in S, there exists a path in G from u to v

 ### Depth First Search